mdn/browser-compat-data/CONTRIBUTING.md

 Let us know if these look good to you.

 ## Validating the data
-You can use `ajv` to validate data against the schema.
+You can use [`ajv`](http://epoberezkin.github.io/ajv/) to validate data against the schema.
 For example, to validate the css folder:

 ```js
 ajv validate -s compat-data.schema.json -d "css/**/*.json"
 ```
 We are planning to add proper test runner soon.
 Stay tuned!

-## Reviewer's checklist
+## Checklist
 Not everything is enforced or validated by the schema.
-A few things a reviewer should pay attention to:
+A few things to pay attention to:

 * Feature identifiers (the data namespaces, like `css.properties.background`) should make sense and are spelled correctly.
-* Distinction between features and sub-features makes sense.
+* Distinction between [features and sub-features](https://github.com/mdn/browser-compat-data/blob/master/compat-data-schema.md#features-and-sub-features) makes sense.
 * Notes use correct grammar and spelling.
+They should be complete sentences ending with a period.
-* Browser versions are valid (_is planned be validated automatically in the future_)
+* Browser versions are valid (planned be validated automatically in the future, see [issue 168](https://github.com/mdn/browser-compat-data/issues/168) which tracks adding tests and docs about browser versions).

 ## Code style